By Michael Tanji

 Building an effective defense requires a specific mindset.
 Unfortunately, as a defender you can let that mindset cloud your judgment.
 It is easy to get caught up on building a specific defense against a given threat or class of threats, only to be exploited by something you did not think of, or worse: something widely known and trivial to thwart.
 Taking the time to put yourself in the shoes of the opposition can give you a new perspective on what an effective defense should be.
 One such defense that serves as a powerful means of protection is to keep your systems updated, and the Update Your Defenses Toolbox helps you do just that.

 Computers, Internet connectivity, and computer memory are cheap.
 It is tempting to buy more than you need, store everything you can, and give everyone the permissions they need to do whatever they want because it might make them more effective or reduce your need for human capital.
 Every one of those practices is a potential vulnerability waiting to be exploited.
 One way in which hackers can exploit this is by infecting your systems with ransomware, demanding you pay exorbitant sums of money to get your data back.
-The Defend Against Ransomware Toolbox helps you take appropriate steps to minimize your chances of falling victim to this type of attack.
+The Backup and Recover Toolbox helps you take appropriate steps to minimize your chances of falling victim to this type of attack.

 Take Advantage of Home Field